TJWetmore/takehome-monthly-payment-calculator/README.md

 3.  **I'm doing unit testing with Cypress**

-    While Cypress is typically used for E2E (end-to-end) testing, it really is an all-in-one framework.
+    While Cypress is typically used for E2E testing, it really is an all-in-one framework.
 E2E and integration tests aren't really necessary for the scale of this project.
 A simple unit test is plenty sufficient.

     I am using cypress because it's easy to use and fun to watch the app interact in the testing environment.

 ## Other Thoughts

 1. I split it out between mortgage loans and pay-day loans to give constraints to the interest amounts.
 A slider that can go from 2.5% interest to 200% interest with 0.25 increments just isn't as usable as a something that goes from 20% to 200% interest with 2.5% increments.
-I used 200% and $1,000 as the maximum for payday loans per Fig's standards.
-And I used 2.5% to 20%, with 5,000 to $1,500,000 as the boundaries for the morgage as something of a ball-park figure for younger americans.
+I used 200% and $1,000 as the maximum for payday loans per your standards.
+And I used 2.5% to 20%, with 5,000 to $1,500,000 as the boundaries for the morgage as something of a ball-park figure for younger Americans.

 2. If we really wanted to make this awesome, we would make it a duel interest rate calculator and a budgeting tool.
 So a user would come in, put in how much they want to borrow and their interest payments, and then they could build out a budgeting tool within the same page to see both how much loan to take and how they could afford it.
-- It would also be great for the fig brand, if you both made pay-day loans more accessible, and provided financial literacy in the process
+- It would also be great for the  brand, if you both made pay-day loans more accessible, and provided financial literacy in the process